pondrejk/dizzer/chap3-vis_challenges-density.md

 # 3.6 Case Study: Urban recommendation system

+Throughout this chapter we took a rather winding path trough various concepts -- data processing pipelines, hexagonal aggregation, rendering technologies, vector tiles and user interface design.
+In this concluding section, we present a case study that aims to bring the previously described concepts and ideas together, hopefully to demonstrate how they could enrich thematic cartography in practice.

 The origins for this case study stem from a 2018's demonstration application for a hackathon competition that this author attended.
 The intent was to develop an urban recommendation system that would help dwelling seekers to identify areas in the Brno city that best match their needs and expectations.
 The original implementation using Leaflet front end has been fully reworked by the author into Mapbox based application for the purpose of this thesis.
 Aside from the primary goal of spatial optimization tool, the application aims to demonstrate the ideas presented earlier in this chapter — the use of hexbin grid and layer entanglement to battle visual clutter, some recommendations for map UI design are also showcased.
 In terms of software implementation, the benefits of the React front-end framework for creating interactive maps are discussed, and comparison of solutions based on Leaflet and Mapbox map rendering libraries is provided.